All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Signing up for a credit card with a high annual fee just to get access to a lounge 1-2 times per year is probably not worth it.
 But if you're able to utilize the other benefits of that credit card, then lounge access is a nice added perk.

-Do small airports have lounges or is it only the big airports?
+Do small airports have lounges, or is it only the big airports?

 Larger airports tend to have more options, but some small airports have very nice lounges as well.